krish2897/VoteGaurd/README.md

 # Voting on Nillion

-This project demonstrates a decentralized voting system powered by Nillion.
-The voting system utilizes Nillion's secure and scalable infrastructure to ensure that all votes are recorded accurately and transparently, without compromising voter privacy.
-By leveraging the Nillion network, this solution provides a tamper-proof environment where votes can be cast, tallied, and verified in real-time, offering an innovative approach to digital democracy.
+VoteGuard is a decentralized voting system powered by Nillion, designed to ensure that every vote is recorded accurately and transparently while safeguarding voter privacy.
+By leveraging Nillion's secure and scalable infrastructure, VoteGuard offers a tamper-proof environment where votes can be cast, tallied, and verified in real-time, representing a significant advancement in digital democracy.

+## Technical Details

-- This uses a proxy /nilchain-proxy set up in the webpack that targets the json rpc from your .env file
+Proxy Setup: VoteGuard employs a /nilchain-proxy configured in the webpack, which targets the JSON-RPC endpoint specified in your .env file.
+This setup ensures secure and seamless communication with the Nillion network.
-- A Nillion config is in the nillion.ts file.
-This config reads environment variables from your .env file, which can either point to Testnet or nillion-devnet values
+Nillion Configuration: The Nillion settings are managed in the nillion.ts file, which reads environment variables from your .env file.
+This allows easy switching between Testnet or Nillion Devnet configurations, providing flexibility during development and deployment.

 ## Run nillion-devnet